 Heat a large pot over medium heat for a minute.
 Add the onions, and sauté for about 8 minutes, until they soften and start to brown, stirring frequently.
 Add a splash of water if they start to stick.

 Add the sliced mushrooms, and sauté for about 8 more minutes, stirring often, until they have softened, adding splashes of water if they are sticking, and to pick up the brown bits that form on the bottom of the pan.

 Transfer the broth with the rehydrated mushrooms, thyme and whole garlic cloves from the small saucepan to your high-speed blender, along with the cashews, and blend until smooth and there are no little bits of cashews left, about a minute.

 To the large pot with the onions and mushrooms, add the remaining 3 cloves of minced garlic, 1/2 teaspoon of thyme, miso, salt, and the black pepper.
 Stir to combine, adding a splash or two of water to help dissolve the miso.
 Let this cook for a couple of minutes, while stirring.

-Add 4 cups of veggie broth to the soup pot and bring everything to a simmer, and then whisk in the cashew mixture from your blender.
+Add 4 cups of the veggie broth to the pot, bring everything to a simmer, and then stir in the cashew mixture from your blender.